wwylele/save3ds/README.md

 Extract, import and FUSE program for common save format for 3DS, written in rust.

-This project, along with documentation, is still WIP.
 There are two main components in the project: the library `libsave3ds`, and the FUSE program + extract/import tool `save3ds_fuse` that builds on top of it.
 The FUSE feature is not available on Windows.

 Both the library and the program currently supports the following operations:
- - Full filesystem operation on save data and extdata stored on NAND, on SD or standalone
+ - Full filesystem operation on save data and extdata stored on NAND, on SD, on cartridge or standalone
  - Editing title database and tickets

 Note that the supported NAND format is in unpacked cleartext filesystem.
 If you want to read/write on the original NAND FAT image, you need to use other tools to extract the NAND data, or map another layer of virtual filesystem (e.g. https://github.com/ihaveamac/ninfs)

-TODO:
- - Complete cartridge save data support

 ## Build